Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

-I now wanted to look at the relationship between cases and deaths for the state of Illinois in the United States with the data from the `Illinoistype` function.
+I now wanted to look at the relationship between cases and deaths for the state of Illinois in the United States with the data from the `USlive` function.
 Let’s convert the total cases and deaths to cases for each row (by date).
 We also deleted the last row of data since we didn’t know the number of cases for the first record since it only gave us the total number of cases overall.
 I also made a loop converting